 Unfortunately, 1 in 5 workers had high levels of engagement but were at high risk for burnout.
 These workers represent the “engaged-exhausted group,” and while they were very interested in their work, they were also very frustrated and stressed.
 This group had a much higher turnover than even unengaged employees.

 This means that all brands are at risk of losing some of their very best employees because they are overworked (and unsupported).

-While some companies have helped their employees to reduce stress through wellness programs that encourage exercise, good nutrition, and mindfulness practices, the Yale researchers say that these programs may not do enough for highly-engaged workers.
+While some companies have helped their employees reduce stress through wellness programs that encourage exercise, good nutrition, and mindfulness practices, Yale researchers say that these programs may not do enough for highly-engaged workers.

 Highly-engaged workers (or agents), across the board, reported having access to crucial resources such as supervisor support, rewards such as good pay, and recognition for their work.
 The biggest difference between optimally engaged workers and exhausted-engaged workers was the demands of the work itself.